What Am I Entitled to in a Separation?

 If you have to move out it will not affect any entitlement of your share of the property and any rights and entitlements that you have accrued during the relationship will remain intact.

-You and your former partner are also entitled to enter into a financial agreement with the assistance of legal advice from an Australian lawyer, you cannot enter into this agreement without legal advice.
+You and your former partner are also entitled to enter into a financial agreement with the assistance of legal advice from an Australian property settlement lawyer, you cannot enter into this agreement without legal advice.

-Under Part VIIIA (marriages) or Division 4 of Part VIIIAB (de facto relationships) the Family Law Act 1975 (Cth) a financial agreement is a contract between two or more parties and will include explicit agreements surrounding the division of property, finances, liabilities, superannuation, and spousal maintenance.
+Under Part VIIIA (marriages) or Division 4 of Part VIIIAB (de facto relationships) of the Family Law Act 1975 (Cth) a financial agreement is a contract between two or more parties and will include explicit agreements surrounding the division of property, finances, liabilities, superannuation, and spousal maintenance.

-Considering the Long-Term Outcomes
+Separation Entitlement Long-Term Outcomes

 It is not only important to consider what you are entitled to as a result of your separation, it is also important to consider the long-term outcomes of the separation.